DesyncTheThird/corne-keymap/readme.md

 # Layers
 ### Base
 ![Base](images/base.png?raw=true)
-Base layer alphas is a slightly modified graphite layout, with home row mods, and magic/repeat keys on middle thumb keys.
+Base layer alphas is a modified graphite layout, with home row mods, [magic/repeat keys](#dynamic-keys) on home thumb keys, and [magic punctuation keys](#magic-punctuation) under the right hand vowel cluster.

-I find it difficult to press upper row keys with my pinkies and end up alt fingering them with my ring fingers, which introduces some SFBs (`BL`, `BR`) with the default Graphite layout.
-So, `J` and `B` have been moved off the outer top row; `B` has also been placed next to `C` to make the common `B_C` string not a skipgram.
+I find it difficult to press upper row keys with my pinkies and end up alt fingering them with my ring fingers, which introduces some SFBs (`BL`, `BR`) with the default graphite layout.
+I also find the upper inner index column keys much easier to press, so I have swapped the less common keys placed there with these pinky keys.
+The `C` and `W` keys have also been swapped to place `C` next to `B` to make the common `B_C` string not a skipgram.
 Also, I don't like `E` on the ring finger, so `HEIA` is used over `HAEI`.

 > [!NOTE]
 > The keymap internally uses a QWERTY layer (specifically, the `_BASIC` layer) for combo tracking, so this `Base` layer can be modified easily without needing any changes to combo code.